 - Fresh fruits: oranges, apples, peaches, pears, avocado, watermelon, cherries, strawberries, blueberries, raspberries, or blackberries;

 - Nuts: almonds, walnuts, pecan, pistachio, hazelnuts, peanuts, Brazil nuts;

 - Probiotics: yogurt, kombucha, or kefir;

-- Vegetables: broccoli, cauliflower, cabbage, spinach, lettuce, brussels sprouts, kale, carrots, celery, and tomatoes;
+- Vegetables: broccoli, cauliflower, cabbage, spinach, lettuce, brussel sprouts, kale, carrots, celery, and tomatoes;

 - Healthy fats: coconut oil, olive oil, flax or chia seeds.